 |It is possible that the AI actually does line up differently depending on the score line, but we don see any evidence suggesting that this has any impact on the match result.
 It’s well-known that certain aspects of the game play — such as crowd behavior and commentary — are adapted to the context, i.e. the time and the scoreline.

-The mere fact that EA changes certain parts of the gaming experience depending on the scoreline doesn’t lead us to conclude that they probably are rigging the game play.
+The mere fact that EA changes certain parts of the gaming experience depending on the scoreline doesn’t lead us to conclude that they have rigged the match.

 Therefore, Arlington69’s conclusions don’t lead us to conclude that EA probably favors the losing team and even less so the player with the worse team.